gracengure/DineNest--interactive-Restaurant-Website/readme.md

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License -  Copyright (c) 2018.

 Support and contact details